seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 This is my birth-day; as this very day
 Was Cassius born.
 Give me thy hand, Messala:
 Be thou my witness that against my will,
-As Pompey was, am I compell’d to set
+As Pompey was, am I compell'd to set
 Upon one battle all our liberties.
 You know that I held Epicurus strong
 And his opinion: now I change my mind,
 And partly credit things that do presage.
 Coming from Sardis, on our former ensign
-Two mighty eagles fell, and there they perch’d,
+Two mighty eagles fell, and there they perch'd,
-Gorging and feeding from our soldiers’ hands;
+Gorging and feeding from our soldiers' hands;
 Who to Philippi here consorted us:
 This morning are they fled away and gone;
 And in their steads do ravens, crows and kites,
-Fly o’er our heads and downward look on us,
+Fly o'er our heads and downward look on us,
 As we were sickly prey: their shadows seem
 A canopy most fatal, under which
 Our army lies, ready to give up the ghost.